kamchatka-volcano/stone_skipper/README.md

 The `route` parameter can define a wildcard parameter that matches one or more characters.
 The result of a match can be used in the `command` or `process` parameters.
 For example, with the earlier provided configuration, a request to `/greet/world` would launch the `echo "Hello world"` command.

-Request's query parameters can also be used in `command` and `process` parameters.
-The second task in the example config allows to use request `/farewell/?name=moon` to launch the `farewell.sh --name moon` process.

-Query parameters from the request can also be used in the command and process parameters.
+Query parameters from the request can also be used in the `command` and `process` parameters.
 In the example configuration, the second task enables the usage of the request `/farewell/?name=moon` to start the `farewell.sh --name moon` process.

 #### Command line options